Newcastle Jets FC (women)

-The Newcastle Jets FC, also known as the Newcastle Jets Women, is an Australian football (soccer) team.
+The Newcastle Jets Football Club, also known as the Newcastle Jets Women, is a professional Australian women's soccer club.
 Founded in 2008, it is the affiliated women's team of Newcastle Jets.
-The team competes in the country's National Women's Football competition, the A-League Women, under licence from The Australian Professional Leagues (APL).
+The team competes in the country's national women's soccer competition, the A-League Women, under licence from The Australian Professional Leagues (APL).

 History

 Establishment

 Formed in 2008, following the Australian women's national soccer team's most successful experience at a FIFA Women's World Cup and the call for the establishment of a professional women's league, the W-League was initially composed of eight teams: Adelaide United, Brisbane Roar, Central Coast Mariners, Melbourne Victory, Newcastle Jets, Perth Glory, and Sydney FC.
 Seven of the eight teams were affiliated with men's Hyundai A-League clubs, and shared their names and colours to promote their brands.
 The eighth club was the Canberra-based Canberra United.
 Naming rights were secured by Westfield, a company co-founded by Frank Lowy.